awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

    1. Open the RDS console and then choose **Instances** to display a list of your DB instances\.

-   1. Choose the MySQL DB instance and choose **See details** from **Instance actions** to display the details for the DB instance\.
+   1. Click the MySQL DB instance name to display its details\.

    1. Scroll to the **Connect** section and copy the endpoint\.
 Also, note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Connect to a MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MySQLConnect1.png)

 1. Type the following command at a command prompt on a client computer to connect to a database on a MySQL DB instance using the MySQL monitor\.
-Substitute the DNS name for your DB instance for *<endpoint>*, the master user name you used for *<mymasteruser>*, and the master password you used for *<password>*\.
+Substitute the DNS name for your DB instance for *<endpoint>*, the master user name you used for *<mymasteruser>*, and and provide the master password you used when prompted for a password\.

    ```
    PROMPT> mysql -h <endpoint> -P 3306 -u <mymasteruser> -p
    ```

-   You should see output similar to the following\.
+   After you enter the password for the user, you should see output similar to the following\.

    ```
    Welcome to the MySQL monitor.
 Commands end with ; or \g.
    Your MySQL connection id is 350
-   Server version: 5.6.27-log MySQL Community Server (GPL)
+   Server version: 5.6.40-log MySQL Community Server (GPL)

    Type 'help;' or '\h' for help.
 Type '\c' to clear the buffer.